 Contact Membership Services for the rates which currently apply.

 As with all procedures, members should ensure they are suitably trained and experienced before undertaking these procedures without supervision.
-Dental Protection strongly advocates the use of mentoring as a key part of a structured implant training programme, and members are referred to our separate position statement on mentoring
+Dental Protection strongly advocates the use of mentoring as a key part of a structured implant training programme.
+Members are referred to our separate position statement on mentoring.

+When setting subscription rates, there is no cross-subsidy between medical and dental rates, nor between members working in different countries.
 Subscription rates in each country are set on expert actuarial advice and they aim to be fair and equitable across the whole membership.
-This position statement applies to the UK only.
+This position statement applies to Ireland only.

 In some international jurisdictions where Dental Protection membership is available, a disproportionate share of the total case-related expenditure is incurred in connection with dental implants.
 In these countries (for example Hong Kong, Israel and some countries within the Caribbean region) additional subscription rates are payable by any clinicians who have any level of involvement in implant dentistry.